Closeup of a bee.

-Origin: altered (prob. after bee) < dial bean, a social gathering to assist < ME bene, extra feudal service, a favor, boon < OE ben, compulsory service, request; akin to ON bon: see boon
+Origin of beealtered (prob. after bee) from dial bean, a social gathering to assist from Middle English bene, extra feudal service, a favor, boon from Old English ben, compulsory service, request; akin to Old Norse bon: see boon

-Origin: ME bei, bracelet < OE beah < bugen, to bend: see bow
+Origin of beeMiddle English bei, bracelet from Old English beah from bugen, to bend: see bow

 Origin of beeMiddle English be a ring from Old English bēag ; see bheug- in Indo-European roots.

 (plural bees or been)

 From Middle English bee, from Old English bēo, from Proto-Germanic *bijō (compare West Frisian and Dutch bij, Upper German Beie, Danish and Swedish bi), from Proto-Indo-European *bʱi- (compare Old Irish bech (“bee”), Welsh bydaf (“beehive”), Latin fūcus (“drone”), Latvian bite (“bee”), Russian пчела (pčelá, “bee”)).

 Possibly from dialectal English bene, been, bean (“help given by neighbours”), from Middle English been, bene (“neighbourly help, prayer, petition, request, extra service given by a tenant to his lord”), from Old English bēn (“prayer, request, petition, favour, compulsory service”) from Proto-Germanic *bōniz (“prayer, request, supplication”), from Proto-Indo-European *bʰā- (“to say, speak”).
 Cognate with Danish bøn (“prayer”), Dutch ban (“curse”), German Bann (“ban”).
 More at ban.